Granatina/Template10-wiki/Docs-|-Behaviors-and-Actions.md

 ##Behaviors
 XAML behaviors are a mechanism to encapsulate code with logic and configuration parameters such that it can then be declared in XAML without requiring code-behind.
 Most XAML Behaviors have design-time support.
-They can easily be written in C# and have a simple interface `IBehavior` and are typically contain XAML Actions `IAction`.
+They can easily be written in C# and implement the simple interface `IBehavior` and typically contain XAML Actions `IAction`.

 ###Table of Contents